Coronavirus: 335 new cases and three further deaths

 Leo Varadkar: decision on inter-county travel – including to Northern Ireland – will not be made until closer to Christmas.
 File photograph: Gareth Chaney/Collins

-There have been three further deaths from Covid-19 and 335 more cases reported by the National Public Health Emergency Team (Nphet).
+The deaths of a further three people with Covid-19 have been reported by the National Public Health Emergency Team (Nphet).

-Earlier, Tánaiste Leo Varadkar said a decision on inter-county travel – including to Northern Ireland – will not be made until closer to Christmas.
+Earlier, Tánaiste Leo Varadkar had said a decision on inter-county travel for Christmas – including to Northern Ireland – will not be made until closer to the period.

-He confirmed in the Dáil there “certainly will not be a ban on cross-Border travel”, but he said Level 3 does not permit inter-county travel of a non-essential nature.
+He confirmed in the Dáil there “certainly will not be a ban on cross-Border travel”, but he said a move to Level 3 would not permit inter-county travel of a non-essential nature.

 Mr Varadkar said a decision on inter-county travel would not be decided by the Cabinet on Friday.